Skip to content

 2. Xiaomi devices usually use gz or uncompressed.

-3. For Pixel devices, follow below instructions.
+3. For Pixel devices, follow the instructions below.

-flash boot.img to device
+Flash boot.img to device

 Use adb to connect your device, then execute adb reboot bootloader to enter fastboot mode, then use this command to flash KernelSU: